 Betta are so popular not just because they are beautiful, but also because they are so easy to take care of.
 But don’t make the mistake of thinking they are disposable pets.
-If you follow the simple steps necessary to keep your Betta happy and healthy, he’ll live a couple of years and might even end up your favorite fish.
+It's easy to keep your fish healthy if you know the ropes.

 How is your Betta Care knowledge?

 Do you feel confident that you know all the facts to properly care for your Betta fish?